J0914/MidnightOil/README.md

 ![dashboard to notes](https://user-images.githubusercontent.com/72579895/128644649-76ec1588-3d65-4967-be3a-efa3d3de9346.gif)

-# Flash Card Decks
+# Decks

 If you click on the decks dropdown menu, you can see a list of the decks you have created.
 You can create a new deck from here which will take you to the deck page and prompt you to create your first card!
 Once cards are created you can edit and delete them.

 ![dashboard to decks](https://user-images.githubusercontent.com/72579895/128644663-79aefd28-7e26-4752-96df-c1ef71085534.gif)

-# Study Mode
+# Study

-Once your deck is full of cards and you are ready to study, just select an interval at which you'd like the cards to change and the cards will automatically flip for you before moving to the next card!
+Once your deck is full of cards and you are ready to study, just select an interval at which you'd like the cards to change and start study mode.
+The cards will automatically flip for you before moving to the next card!

 ![study mode](https://user-images.githubusercontent.com/72579895/128644672-25ebdcdf-f189-446d-89a4-45c3d303064f.gif)